 Once you have found a few reputable installers, ask for quotes.
+Also, make a list of questions to ask the potential solar companies.
 Consider if you want a battery bank with your system.
 Although it boosts the total cost by thousands, it will allow you to have battery backup during grid outages.

 Unfortunately, it can be difficult to make an apples-to-apples comparison between quotes because they may involve different equipment or total system capacity.
 For example, a higher capacity solar panel system will generate a higher percentage of your total energy needs but might have a higher cost.

 During the site visit, the solar company will determine where exactly they will install your solar panels, the condition of your roof, if shading is an issue and if you need to upgrade your electrical panel.
 This is also an excellent opportunity to ask questions, such as how net metering works in your area or if there are local or state solar incentives.

 Installing solar panels usually requires filling out paperwork with local officials and obtaining permission from the utility company to connect the solar panels to their electric grid.
 The solar installer will handle all this paperwork, but they might need to wait to get started with the installation until the proper permits are issued.

 4. System Design

 The solar company will design your solar energy system based on your goals and property constraints.
 For example, if the roof of your house is heavily shaded, they could suggest you install a ground-mounted array or perhaps use a garage roof.
 Typically, roof mounts cost less than ground mounts and take up less space but aren’t always ideal for optimum energy production if you have a shaded roof.